mattzeunert/mattzeunert.github.io/_posts/2017-12-07-better-types-of-debuggers.md

 But I want to know the origin of my values.
 How was this string constructed?
 How was this number calculated?
 Where was this property assigned?

 Ideally, the debugger should tell me why a value is what it is.
-What code affects it, and why is it not what I expected?
+What code affected it, and why isn't it what I expect?

 ## An example